Coronavirus: support for Sandwell businesses

 Recovery for Sandwell

-Please continue to follow guidance on handwashing, face coverings, social distancing, and getting tested and self-isolating if you have symptoms.
-Do not leave your home if you have symptoms (a new, continuous cough, a temperature or a change or loss of your sense of taste or smell).
+Continue to follow guidance on handwashing, face coverings, social distancing, and getting tested and self-isolating if you have symptoms.

 Everyone is urged to download the NHS Covid-19 app.
 Here is a comprehensive page of information on using the app, from Healthy Sandwell.